 Welcome to Wolfgang Lang's homepage

 Dr. Lang is the author/co-author of more than 140 publications in refereed scientific journals, co-editor of a book, and has served as a reviewer and advisor for numerous international journals, conferences, universities, and funding organizations.
-He is also an organizer and a regular invited speaker at international conferences.
+He is also an organizer and a regularly invited speaker at international conferences.

 Dr. Lang's current research interests focus on investigations of electronic transport properties of novel materials, especially under extreme conditions like at high current densities, in ultralow or strong magnetic fields.
-Ongoing research includes the investigation of vortex dynamics and pinning in high-temperature superconductors, fluxonic quantum devices, order parameter fluctuations, ion irradiation-solid state interactions, simulation of ion collision cascades, and fabrication of large- area nanostructures by masked or focused helium ion beams.
+Ongoing research includes the investigation of vortex dynamics and pinning in high-temperature superconductors, fluxonic quantum devices, order parameter fluctuations, ion irradiation-solid state interactions, simulation of ion collision cascades, and fabrication of large-area nanostructures by masked or focused helium ion beams.